As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 For countertops, it’s probably your most cost-effective option.

-However, it comes with the same set of challenges as using tile for cladding material.
+However, it comes with the same set of challenges as a tile island finish.

 For one, it lacks flexural strength and is brittle.
 Therefore, it’s susceptible to cracking and falling apart.